Kauaʻi: Climate

 Kauaʻi's climate is tropical, with generally humid and stable conditions year-round, although infrequent storms cause severe flooding.
 At the lower elevations, the annual precipitation varies from an average of about 50 in on the windward (northeastern) shore to less than 20 in on the (southwestern) leeward side of the island.
-The average temperature in Lihu'e, the county seat, ranges from 78 °F in February to 85 °F in August and September.
+The average temperature in Līhuʻe, the county seat, ranges from 78 F in February to 85 F in August and September.

 Kauaʻi's mountainous regions offer cooler temperatures in contrast to the warm coastal areas.
-At Kōkeʻe State Park, 3,200–4,200 ft ASL, day temperatures vary from an average of 45 °F in January to 68 °F in July.
-In the winter, temperatures have been known to drop down to the 30s and 40s at the park, which holds an unofficial record low of 29 °F, recorded in February 1986 at Kanaloahuluhulu Meadow.
+At Kōkeʻe State Park, 3200–4200 ft ASL, day temperatures vary from an average of 45 F in January to 68 F in July.
+In the winter, temperatures have been known to drop down to the 30s and 40s at the park, which holds an unofficial record low of 29 F, recorded in February 1986 at Kanaloahuluhulu Meadow.

-Precipitation in Kauaʻi's mountainous regions averages 50–100 inch annually.
-About 10 mi southeast of Kōkeʻe state park, at an elevation of 5,075 ft, is the Mt.
+Precipitation in Kauaʻi's mountainous regions averages 50–100 in annually.
+About 10 mi southeast of Kōkeʻe state park, at an elevation of 5075 ft, is the Mt.
 Waiʻaleʻale rain gauge.
 Mt.
 Waiʻaleʻale is often cited as the wettest spot on earth, although this has been disputed.
-Based on data for the period from 1931 through 1960, the average yearly precipitation was 460 inch (U.S. Environmental Science Services Administration, 1968).
+Based on data for the period from 1931 through 1960, the average yearly precipitation was 460 in (U.S. Environmental Science Services Administration, 1968).
 Between 1949 and 2004, the average yearly precipitation at Mt.
-Waiʻaleʻale was 374 inch.
+Waiʻaleʻale was 374 in.

 Kauaʻi also holds a record in hourly precipitation.
-During a storm on January 24–25, 1956, a rain gauge at Kauaʻi's former Kilauea Sugar Plantation recorded a record 12 inch of precipitation in just 60 minutes.
+During a storm on January 24–25, 1956, a rain gauge at Kauaʻi's former Kilauea Sugar Plantation recorded a record 12 in of precipitation in just 60 minutes.
 The value for one hour is an underestimate, since the rain gauge overflowed, which may have resulted in an error by as much as 1 in.
 An accurate measurement may have exceeded Holt, Missouri's world-record rainfall of 12 in in 42 minutes on June 22, 1947.